 Covering small triangle windrows (< 1,2 to 1,5 m height) with fabric fleece/geo-textile in order to avoid desiccation; this reduces dusts and bioaerosols when the material is moved.

 All on-site regulations concerning the health and safety of employees need to be adhered to.

+Annual screening of workers to ascertain their health in respect to repiratory function is also seen as good practice and routinely carried out by operators in the UK

 In order to reduce diffuse dust and bioaerosols emissions from outdoor composting, BAT is to use the techniques given below, in addition to BAT 16 and 17.